 This, in essence, is the doctrine of Corporate Social Responsibility.
 Since the Seventies, and at an accelerating rate, this doctrine has become the prevailing corporate model in this country.
 Indeed, it is utterly crucial to understanding our Internet and social media companies.
 Their CEOs and other top officers, many possessed of a net worth in the billions of dollars, are outspoken in their view that the United States should have open borders and promote racial-ethnic affirmative action (“diversity”).
 This view is at once a manifestation of an aggressively sentimental egalitarianism that holds America responsible for the welfare of the world and a smokescreen for the less than altruistic desire to minimize labor costs.

 National Legal and Policy Center has explained this tendency at length (here and here).
 Whether benevolent in motive or not, it may produce highly negative consequences for private enterprise and public safety.
 Corporate statements, especially from information technology firms in Silicon Valley and points beyond, at times resemble Black Lives Matter and National Council of La Raza press releases.
 Facebook co-founder and Mark Zuckerberg, a man with a $55.5 billion personal net worth as of last fall, has banned all employees from expressing disapproval of Black Lives Matter on company grounds, while Facebook managers have discouraged news aggregators from posting stories from conservative websites.
 Tech companies now are collaborating to block sensible and overdue initiatives to restrict immigration from countries presenting significant security risks, most of all, those countries on the State Department terror watch list.
-Shortly after a Seattle federal district judge invalidated President Donald Trump’s January 27 temporary travel ban of at least 90 days on entry from seven terrorist-sponsoring (or terrorist-controlled) Islamic nations, around a hundred industry executives submitted an amicus brief with the U.S. Court of Appeals for the Ninth Circuit in support of the lower court decision.
+Shortly after a Seattle federal district judge invalidated President Donald Trump’s January 27 ban on entry from seven terrorist-sponsoring (or terrorist-controlled) Islamic nations pending a 90-day review, around a hundred industry executives submitted an amicus brief with the U.S. Court of Appeals for the Ninth Circuit in support of the lower court decision.

 One of these executives was Airbnb CEO Brian Chesky.
 Not only did Chesky oppose Trump’s ban (which, following modification, was overturned once again in mid-March by a Hawaii federal judge), he also vowed to make it easier for people affected by the ban to eventually enter the country.
 On January 28, one day after the original ban, he tweeted: “Not allowing countries or refugees into America is not right, and we must stand with those who are affected.
 Stay tuned for more, contact me if urgent need for housing.”
 He also posted the following blog: “This is a policy that I profoundly disagree with and it is a direct obstacle to our mission at Airbnb.
 We believe that you should be able to travel to, and live in, any community around the world.
 This is what we mean when we say anyone should be able to belong anywhere.”
 The company immediately put this policy into effect.
 To understand the significance of these statements, it is necessary to understand his company.